local-ring/Markov-Models-for-Language/README.md

 - `test.R`: contains test functions to validate the design
 - `final.R`: contains all the functions with the comments helped me think, the most primitive version, included for memorial.
 The above three are clean and free from my ramble

-Also there are severl explanatory files like `log.md` which records some result during the developing time, and `final_report.Rmd`.
+Also there are several explanatory files like `log.md` which records some result during the developing time, and `final_report.Rmd`.

 We have three folders: